 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local worers in Bayside Council area will be influenced by factors including:
+The occupations of the local workers in Bayside Council will be influenced by factors including:

-- The economic base and employment opportunities available in Bayside Council area;
+- The economic base and employment opportunities available in Bayside Council;

 - The age of the workforce;